Apostle John’s Three Letters . . . 1 John 2:18–27

 For John, the entire period between Jesus’ ascension and return to earth is “the last hour.”
 No one knows how long this period will last, but “the last hour” implies a sense of urgency, in that Jesus might come at any moment.
 John tells us in the opening verse that "the antichrist is coming, even now many antichrists have come," meaning that the evil spirit that will characterize the final Antichrist was already working in those false teachers who'd left the house churches in Ephesus.

 In this first epistle, Apostle John refutes the lies, heresies, and lives of false teachers who'd created a crisis in the churches in Asia Minor (Turkey today).
 For the apostle with the most intimate of relationships with Lord Jesus, anyone who'd deny Jesus as being God would receive the harshest of labels — antichrists: children of the devil.
-Incidentally, John is the only New testament author to use the word "antichrist," using it five times in his epistles only.
+Incidentally, John is the only New testament author to use the word "antichrist," using it five times in his first two epistles.

 Antichrists arose in these churches.
 They might have been pastors, elders, or teachers who'd previously taught the truth but now promoted and taught their own doctrine, albeit Docetism and Gnosticism.
 Paul warned the true Ephesian elders, “Even from your own number men will arise and distort the truth in order to draw away disciples after them” (Acts 20:30).
 Now these men were leaving the churches to form new groups, professing, We've come into a deeper knowledge of the truth.
 Follow us and we’ll let you in on our secret knowledge.